MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v3-agent.md

 | Ubuntu | < 18.04 LTS |
 | macOS | < 10.15 |

-You can use a [script](https://github.com/microsoft/azure-pipelines-agent/tree/master/tools/FindAgentsNotCompatibleWithAgent) to predict whether the agents in your self-hosted pools will be able to upgrade from 2.x to 3.x.
+You can use a [script](https://github.com/microsoft/azure-pipelines-agent/tree/master/tools/FindAgentsNotCompatibleWithAgent) to predict whether the agents in your self-hosted pools are able to upgrade from 2.x to 3.x.

 ## Install agent version 3.x preview